vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

  * Hosting clojure apps with heroku was extremely easy
  * I really, really love clojure.
 It's a functional programming bliss.

-I said two primary reasons... the last one was probably more important in this descision making than the other two!
+I said two primary reasons... the last one was probably more important in this decision making than the other two!

 The entire project is available on github, under the codename <a href="https://github.com/vinaynaidu/SpaceRain" target="_blank">SpaceRain</a>.
 I like using codenames for my projects so if the project evolves and deviates from what it originally was planned to do, then the namespaces etc won't be left behind; Plus it's also a lot of fun to use codenames.

 *Note:* The deployment and rollback part of the code has since been moved to it's own project and and SpaceRain simply delegated the process to that project.
-As all the servers were run on Amazon EC2, the access keys etc had to be kept seperate and internal and that project was run on an internal machine.
+As all the servers were run on Amazon EC2, the access keys etc had to be kept separate and internal and that project was run on an internal machine.
 For simplicity reasons, SpaceRain contains none of the deployment code.

 ### And now to the fun stuff